juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 # ![Impossible Odds Logo][Logo] C# Toolkit - HTTP

 When you want to communicate with a web server you can use Unity's built-in `UnityWebRequest` class.
-This can be pretty convenient to host leaderboards, record player progression, download content or other resources, or communicate with external web APIs.
+This can be pretty convenient to retrieve leaderboards, record player progression, download content or other resources, or communicate with external web APIs.
 The `UnityWebRequest` class allows you to setup custom HTTP calls of any kind.
 One drawback is their setup, which can be cumbersome depending on the amount and complexity of parameters involved.

 To relieve you from the manual labour of setting up these requests, the tools in this framework can do much of the heavy lifting.
 Next to that, there's a messenger system that takes care of sending your requests, processing incoming responses and notifying you when something was received.